 EU and UK narrow gaps on post-Brexit trade but no deal yet

-- Many supposed deadlines have already been missed, the EU chief admitted.
-But, with two weeks until Britain leaves the EU single market, time is finally running out.
+- Merkel said negotiations would continue "until the end of this week to see if a solution can still be found".

-BRUSSELS: British and EU negotiators were closing in Wednesday on a deal to oversee fair competition in a post-Brexit trade deal, but remained deeply divided over fishing.
+BRUSSELS: British and EU negotiators were closing in Wednesday on a deal to oversee fair competition in a post-Brexit trade deal, but remain deeply divided over fishing.

-As intense talks continued in Brussels, European Commission President Ursula von der Leyen said "the next days are going to be decisive".
+Talks continued in Brussels into the night, after European Commission President Ursula von der Leyen had said "the next days are going to be decisive".

+In London, UK Prime Minister Boris Johnson said: "There's every opportunity, every hope, that I have that our friends and partners across the Channel will see sense and do a deal."

 Britain left the European Union on January 31 and, if no trade deal is agreed before the end of the year, EU-UK trade will revert to bare-bones World Trade Organization rules.